- Physical Therapy

 How does the SLU-SSM Orthopedic Residency Program differ from other residency programs?

-The SLU-SSM Orthopedic Residency Program offers the unique opportunity to be mentored by experts in two different facilities and the opportunity to instruct in the entry level Program in Physical Therapy at SLU.
+The SLU-SSM Orthopedic Residency Program offers the unique opportunity to be mentored by experts in two different facilities, the opportunity to instruct in the entry level Program in Physical Therapy at SLU, and to participate in pro bono services to the Saint Louis community.
 The partnership between the two facilities provides access to numerous resources, clinical experiences and expertise in a variety of settings for orthopedic patient care.